Co-founder of Seaborg Technologies Eirik Eide Pettersen, MSc EMINE

 Read more +

-During your three-week Summer School at Grenoble Ecole de Management you explore:
+During your two-week Summer School at Grenoble Ecole de Management you explore:

 Lean R&D and design thinking techniques